6:42 AM EST

 Official National Weather Service Weather Alert Statement

-Winter Storm Warning issued December 14 at 4:49AM AKST until December 15 at 6:00AM AKST by NWS Juneau AK
+Winter Storm Warning issued March 4 at 7:33PM AKST until March 7 at 3:00PM AKST by NWS Fairbanks AK

 Event: Winter Storm Warning